-Any club approved for a payment plan by the Finance Division will not be suspended.
+Any club approved for a payment plan by the Finance Division will not be suspended as long as it remains in compliance with the terms of the plan.
 In the event the club does not acquire good standing, as defined by board policy, on or before the 28th day of the month following suspension, the club's charter will be automatically cancelled.
+At the discretion of the Finance Division, a suspended club that makes a partial but substantial payment may be given additional time to completely eliminate its debt prior to cancellation.